FOR IMMEDIATE RELEASE

 Contact: Gregory Liakos, Communications Director, 617-858-2720

-(Boston, MA)—The Massachusetts Cultural Council (MCC) today approved a spending plan for the coming year that will invest more than $12 million in grants to nonprofit cultural organizations, local cultural councils, education programs, and working artists across the Commonwealth.
+(Boston, MA)—The Mass Cultural Council today approved a spending plan for the coming year that will invest more than $12 million in grants to nonprofit cultural organizations, local cultural councils, education programs, and working artists across the Commonwealth.

-MCC’s FY16 spending plan benefits from a $2 million increase to its state appropriation, overwhelmingly approved by the Legislature last month.
+Mass Cultural Council’s FY16 spending plan benefits from a $2 million increase to its state appropriation, overwhelmingly approved by the Legislature last month.
 The increase represented another important step toward restoring funding for the arts, humanities, and sciences that was lost through recession-driven budget cuts.
-The MCC Board voted unanimously to approve a plan that will invest in the following:
+The Mass Cultural Council Board voted unanimously to approve a plan that will invest in the following:

 Nonprofit Cultural Organizations: $4.5 million - The Cultural Investment Portfolio (CIP) comprises 389 nonprofit arts, humanities, and science organizations across Massachusetts.
 These organizations connect children and adults to theatre, music, visual art, and film; teach them about history, literature, and the environment; and introduce them to new languages and cultural traditions.
 Cultural Investment Portfolio grants must be matched one to one, and range from $2,500 to $56,500.
 See FY16 CIP funding list.

-Creative Youth Development: $2.1 million - MCC works to expand access to quality, creative learning experiences in school and community settings.
+Creative Youth Development: $2.1 million - Mass Cultural Council works to expand access to quality, creative learning experiences in school and community settings.
 This year’s budget increase allows the agency to continue to deepen its investment in this work and meet growing demand statewide.

 - SerHacer supports a growing number of intensive, ensemble-based music programs that use music as a vehicle for youth development and social change.
-Through grants, technical assistance, and project support the MCC will foster this emerging field of music making in the Commonwealth.
+Through grants, technical assistance, and project support the Mass Cultural Council will foster this emerging field of music making in the Commonwealth.
 See FY16 SerHacer funding list.

 - STARS Residencies connect artists, scientists and other creative teachers with elementary and secondary schools for deep learning experiences that help students grow, develop new skills, and expand their imaginations.